Lilli Lehmann: Later career

 In 1892 Lehmann returned to Germany to once again perform with the Berlin Hofoper (BH).
 By remaining in America beyond the leave granted her by the BH, she faced a ban following her return to Germany.
 After the personal intervention of the Emperor, the ban was lifted.She performed in Berlin until her return to America in 1897.
 In 1896 she returned to the Bayreuth Festival as Brünnhilde in The Ring Cycle.
 In 1899 she was committed to the Royal Opera House, London, where her repertoire included the roles of Donna Anna, Isolde, Leonore, and Norma.

 Lehmann gave a concert tour of the United States in 1901–1902.
 She was committed to the Paris Opera in 1903, and in 1909 was a prima donna at the Vienna State Opera.
 She performed annually at the Salzburg Festival from 1901 through 1910, and for a period was the artistic director of that festival.
 She was named an honorary citizen of the city of Salzburg.
 She returned to Paris in 1909 to perform several Mozart heroines at the Théâtre Nouveau which were conducted by Reynaldo Hahn.
 She also sang in operas as a guest at the Royal Swedish Opera.

 Lehmann was also renowned as a Lieder singer.
 She continued to give recitals until her retirement from the concert stage in the 1920s.

-Her mature voice, of splendid quality and large volume, gained for her the reputation of being not only one of the greatest Wagnerian singers of her day but also an ideal interpreter of Bellini's Norma and the operatic music of Mozart.
-She was considered unsurpassed in the roles of Brünnhilde and Isolde but sang an astonishingly wide array of other parts.
-Indeed, across the span of her career, she performed 170 different parts in a total of 119 German, Italian and French operas.
-She was noted not only for her rendering of the musical score, but also as a tragic actress.
+Her mature voice of large volume gave her the reputation of being not only one of the greatest Wagnerian singers of her day, but also an ideal interpreter of Bellini's Norma and the operatic music of Mozart.
+She was considered unsurpassed in the roles of Brünnhilde and Isolde but also sang a wide array of other parts.
+Across the span of her career, she performed 170 different parts in 119 German, Italian and French operas.
+She was noted for her rendering of the musical score and as a tragic actress.